About Current Flow State Fly Fishing

 Supporting creative fly-fishing projects

-By becoming an Explorer you're supporting the creative projects you see on the site, past, present, and future, and enabling me to take a peek down those dirt roads and report back, exploring what creativity might mean in the world of fly-fishing.
+By becoming an Explorer you're supporting the creative projects you see on the site, past, present, and future, and enabling me to take a peek down those dirt roads and report back, exploring what creativity might mean in the world of fly fishing.

 Your membership creates the funding and encouragement to pursue creative projects, wherever they may lead.
 Knowing that folks out there are eager to learn what I find out.
+And while the creative projects are the heart of it, Explorers also get some practical benefits along the way.

 Special perks for Explorers